Agoric/documentation/main/ertp/guide/create-fungible-erights.md

 - the alleged payment is in the same state as before the call
 - the purse is in the same state as before the call

-The BaytownBucksAssay is associated with the BaytownBucksMint, but the assay is the public-facing version that is accessible to anyone.
+The issuer is associated with the mint, but the issuer is the public-facing version that is accessible to anyone.
 By holding the reference to a mint, you can mint more tokens.
-By holding a reference to the assay for a mint, you can check that a payment is valid and exclusively claim it (`baytownBucksAssay.claimAll`) in a new payment to yourself or deposit it in a purse of yours (`myBaytownBucksPurse.depositAll`).
+By holding a reference to the issuer for a mint, you can check that a payment is valid and exclusively claim it (`issuer.claim`) in a new payment to yourself or deposit it in a purse of yours (`myBaytownBucksPurse.deposit`).